+On July 27, 2017, our Board of Trustees authorized a share repurchase program of up to \$100.0 million of our outstanding common shares.
+Under this program, we could repurchase common shares from time to time in transactions on the open market or by private agreement.
+During the year ended December 31, 2023, we repurchased \$87.0 million of common shares under this program, and as of December 31, 2023, no common shares remained available for repurchase under this program.

-On February 22, 2016, we announced that our Board of Trustees authorized a share repurchase program of up to \$150.0 million of the Company's outstanding common shares.
+On February 17, 2023, our Board of Trustees authorized a share repurchase program of up to \$150.0 million of our outstanding common shares.
 Under this program, we may repurchase common shares from time to time in transactions on the open market or by private agreement.
 We may suspend or discontinue this program at any time.
-Upon repurchase by the Company, common shares cease to be outstanding and become authorized but unissued common shares.
-For the year ended December 31, 2022, the Company made \$56.6 million in repurchases under this program and, as of December 31, 2022, no common shares remained available for repurchase under this program.
+Common shares repurchased by the Company cease to be outstanding and become authorized but unissued common shares.
+During the year ended December 31, 2023, we repurchased \$4.0 million of common shares under this program, and as of December 31, 2023, \$146.0 million of common shares remained available for repurchase under this program.

-On July 27, 2017, we announced that our Board of Trustees authorized a new share repurchase program of up to \$100.0 million of the Company's outstanding common shares.
-Under this program, we may repurchase common shares from time to time in transactions on the open market or by private agreement.
-We may suspend or discontinue this program at any time.
-For the year ended December 31, 2022, the Company made \$13.0 million in repurchases under this program and, as of December 31, 2022, \$87.0 million of common shares remained available for repurchase under this program.
+During the year ended December 31, 2023, we repurchased 6,498,901 common shares under the 2017 and 2023 repurchase programs, for an aggregate purchase price of \$91.0 million, or an average of approximately \$14.01 per share.

-On February 21, 2023, we announced that our Board of Trustees authorized a new share repurchase program of up to \$150.0 million of the Company's outstanding common shares.
-Under this program, we may repurchase common shares from time to time in transactions on the open market or by private agreement.
-This \$150.0 million common share repurchase program will commence upon the completion of the Company's \$100.0 million common share repurchase program, under which approximately \$74.0 million of common shares remained available for repurchase as of February 21, 2023.
-The timing, manner, price and amount of any repurchases under the program will be determined by us in our discretion and will depend on a variety of factors, including legal requirements, price, liquidity and economic considerations, and market conditions.
+The timing, manner, price and amount of any repurchases under the 2023 program will be determined by us in our discretion and will depend on a variety of factors, including legal requirements, price, liquidity and economic considerations, and market conditions.
 The program does not require us to repurchase any specific number of common shares.
 The program does not have an expiration date and may be suspended, modified or discontinued at any time.